 College player fights tumor for moment on court

-Hill was diagnosed with an inoperable brain tumor during her senior year of high school.
-She decided to go ahead and attend college and play for the Division III school.
+Hill, diagnosed with an inoperable brain tumor during her senior year of high school, decided to go ahead and attend college and play for the Division III school.
 The NCAA granted permission to move up the school's opening game because of her worsening condition, and she made a layup for the first basket in a game at Xavier University's 10,000-seat arena.

 Hill was able to play in four games early in the season, making five layups.
 As her condition worsened, she became an honorary coach, attending games when possible.
 She tires easily now and needs to use a wheelchair often.

 The team had planned to have its annual end-of-the-season banquet on Feb.
 22 a date that matches Hill's uniform number but the final game got pushed back because of the weather.
 Hill was getting treated at Cincinnati Children's Hospital.

 So the team decided to take the banquet to the hospital, using a meeting room.
 Instead of having a big meal and awards, the players got sandwiches and spent time together.